aiforsocialgood/aiforsocialgood.github.io/neurips2019/source/README.md

 The template will look for all the files corresponding to the speaker name and will create an entry for each.

+The biographies of each speaker need to be in folder `bio`, with the name Speaker_Name.bio.html (as found in the custom.json file in the people section {"Speaker Name" : {img...}}).
+Spaces are replaced with underscore and the file are .hmtl file to allow links and custom formatting.

 ### Accepted papers

 The accepted papers are retrieved from the`papers_dir` defined in the `custom.json` file.